dylanschlichting/numerical_mixing/README.md

-# `JAMES_numerical_mixing`
+# `numerical_mixing`

-JAMES_numerical_mixing contains python tools needed to reproduce figures shown in Schlichting et al. JAMES.
+numerical_mixing contains python tools needed to reproduce figures shown in Schlichting et al. JAMES.
 If you want to access the TXLA model output, see X. This repository is organized as follows:
 * analysis_scripts: Contains scripts used to generate data for non-tracer budget figures (i.e. histograms, )
 * budget_scripts: Contains scripts used to generate each term in the tracer budgets.
 Detailed description below.
 * figures: Contains Jupyter notebooks used to generate all manuscript figures.